elfrinjo/compoBot/sequences/README.txt

 How to get random, unique entries that do not repeat
 ----------------------------------------------------
-Create a table for ids we already sent.
+Create a table for characters we already sent.
 	CREATE TABLE "alreadySent" (
 		"keySequenceROWID" INTEGER,
 		"timestamp"        INTEGER
 	);

-Create a view with yet unsent rows
+Create a view with yet unsent characters
 	CREATE VIEW stillAvailable (
 		keySequenceROWID,
 		keySequence,